Yiyuan0104/SD5913-Assignment3/README.md

 ## Project Overview

-This project contains several Python scripts:
+This project contains three Python scripts:

-- `main.py`: Greets the user by name.
+- `main.py`: Greets the user by name in the terminal.
 - `Calculator.py`: A GUI calculator with buttons and display.
-- `input_ideas.py`: Command-line demos for interesting input interactions (word count, max/min, weekday, reverse, math).
+- `Input_GUI.py`: A GUI tool for interactive input demos (word count, max/min, weekday, reverse, math).
-- `Input_GUI.py`: GUI version of input ideas, select and interact via popup windows.
-- `weekday_gui.py`: GUI tool to input a date and show the weekday in a popup.

 ## Usage

-### Greeting Script
+### main.py (Greeting Script)

 Run the following command and enter your name when prompted: